tnichols217/notes/obsid-readme.md

 #### textAlign property

-The textAlign property sets the default
+The textAlign property sets the default textAlign for the column set.
+This value can be overridden by the individual column's textAlign setting.

+- "start" would left-align the colum
+- ""

 #### Rows